Published by Christina Riley. Last Updated on September 27, 2023.

-Otter Falls had always been waiting to be enjoyed and thanks to the work of locals, you can access this High Country waterfall via a fairly easy trail.
-It all sits inside the resort community of Seven Devils, which is really cool place to explore if you have more time.
+The Otter Falls Trail was created by a wonderful group of locals.
+Thanks to them, you can access one of the best High Country waterfalls.
+It all sits inside the resort community of Seven Devils, North Carolina, which is really cool hiking trail to explore if you have more time.

 But for now, let’s stick with Otter Falls, which is easily one of our favorite hikes near Boone, Blowing Rock, and Banner Elk.
 It’s home to an interesting background and a few twists and turns along the way as you descend down to the waterfall.
 Knowing about both will help you appreciate this hike before you get started.